abpframework/abp/docs/en/framework/ui/mvc-razor-pages/overall.md

 ### Modals, Alerts, Widgets and More

-ABP Framework provides a lot of built-in solutions to common application requirements;
+ABP provides a lot of built-in solutions to common application requirements;

 * [Widget System](widgets.md) can be used to create reusable widgets & create dashboards.
 * [Page Alerts](page-alerts.md) makes it easy to show alerts to the user.